- Cherry Creek Elevation(6-12)

 What curriculum will be used for Cherry Creek Elevation?

-Cherry Creek Elevation uses teacher created courses supplemented by Florida Virtual School curriculum.
-All courses align to 6-12 Colorado Academic Standards.
+Cherry Creek Elevation uses teacher created courses that align to 6-12 Colorado Academic Standards.

 What elective classes will be offered at Cherry Creek Elevation?
 When will I find out my student’s schedule?
 Will students need to purchase any additional items for elective classes?

-What will be the class size and when will it be determined?
+What will the class size will be and when will it be determined?

-Just like your neighborhood school, teachers are assigned approximately 5 sections with 25 -30 students in each section totaling 125 -150 students.
+Just like your neighborhood school, teachers are assigned approximately 5 sections with up to 25 -30 students in each section.

 Other than scheduled office hours, will there be other opportunities for 1:1 with the teacher?

-Teachers will have scheduled office hours five days a week (Monday - Friday, with the exception of Brick Days).
+Teachers will have scheduled office hours four days a week (Monday - Friday, with the exception of Brick Days).
 Students and families are welcome and encouraged to schedule time to meet with your teacher, as needed.
 The Zoom link to Instructional Support can be found on the the Home Page to each course.